Reserve your spot.

 Kayak Nova Scotia on the Largest Tides on Earth!

-Kayak Nova Scotia and explore arches and rock formations with our personable, highly trained guides.
+Explore arches and rock formations with our personable, professional guides.
 Then get spoilt with healthy local food on a remote beach.
-Beginners are welcome as we are committed to supplying expertly guided sea kayaking tours to all our guests.
-NovaShores Adventures believes in low impact tourism where we leave no trace, especially in the sensitive preservation area surrounding the Cape Chignecto Park area of the Bay of Fundy.
+NovaShores Adventures believes in low impact tourism, especially in the sensitive preservation area surrounding the Cape Chignecto Park area of the Bay of Fundy.